-It is believed that the first celebration of the New Year was held by the people of Mesopotamia more than 2,000 years ago, and then it was celebrated in the middle of March.
+It is believed that celebrating the New Year was first held by the people of Mesopotamia more than 2,000 years ago, and then it was celebrated in the middle of March.
 Today, New Year’s Eve celebrations are among the oldest customs many people worldwide have accepted.

 Greece and Serbia

 In Greece and Serbia, traditionally, on New Year’s Eve, a cake is cut into with a hidden coin, which, according to belief, brings luck to whoever finds it.
 When this cake is cut, the first piece is for baby Jesus, the second is for the father of the house, and the third is for the house.

 According to belief, if a coin is found in the third piece, spring will come early that year, and the family can expect good luck.
 When the New Year is celebrated, it is a custom in Serbian and Greece that whichever one of the close friends or family members enters the house first, according to this person’s personality characteristics, the year will have similar characteristics to the family.
 If a good, successful, and healthy person enters first, it is believed to bring good luck and prevent bad things from happening in that house.

 To ensure happiness and well-being for their family in the new year, Austrians prepare a festive lunch, which must include baking, but also dessert – menthol ice cream in the shape of a four-leaf clover.

 Danes break plates, no less, than in front of their house.
 Old plates are kept all year round, and at midnight they are thrown in front of a friend’s front door.
 According to their beliefs, the more plates you break, the more friends you will have.
 So, if someone throws a plate at you, don’t get mad – it’s probably a Dane.